2019 Target REDcard Review – WalletHub Editors

 - Requires Only Fair/Limited Credit For Approval: As previously mentioned, you don’t need much credit experience to qualify for the Target Credit Card.
 That’s great in the sense that it can serve as a cost-effective credit-building vehicle for people who might otherwise be stuck overpaying for less attractive terms.
 If you’re curious about where your credit stands, you can get your credit score for free on WalletHub.

-- Above-Average Regular APR: The Target Credit Card sports a 25.15% (V) APR, which isn’t the highest on the market but certainly isn’t low, either.
-In fact, it’s still below the 25.81% average interest rate for store credit cards and just a bit above the 23.25% average for “fair-credit” credit cards.
+- Above-Average Regular APR: The Target Credit Card sports a 24.65% (V) APR, which isn’t the highest on the market but certainly isn’t low, either.
+For context, the average interest rate for store credit cards is 25.70%, and the average for "fair credit" credit cards is 23.17%.
 With that in mind, it’s best to always pay your bill in full when using this card.

 No 0% Introductory Rates: The Target Credit Card won’t give you a break if you need extra time to pay off your purchases.
 It doesn’t offer any sort of reduced introductory interest rates on new purchases, and it doesn’t even allow balance transfers.
 Instead, the card’s above-average APR will apply from the jump if you don’t pay your bill in full.